nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `INDEX` must be within the range of the displayed list.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `/t` without specifying any tags after it.
 * `ROLE` is not editable!
 * All constraints from `contact add` command still stands with `contact edit` command.
+* In particular, we cannot edit contact to have same name, phone number or email as existing contacts.

 Examples: